bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 # Locations

 Locations are where the adventure moves to usually via North, East, South and West.
 With AKS, Location zero is a special location that can't be reached but contains key triggers that are not location specific.
-Like the word **Get**, it can be used in any location, but might not do anything usful.
+Like the word **Get**, it can be used in any location, but might not do anything useful.
 Locations have the following structure and identifiers.

 * `L,<number>` Location id with its location number.
 * `D,<condition>,<text>` Description of the location with a condition and text to display if condition is met.